tran-kenneth/tran-kenneth.github.io/README.md

 # tran-kenneth.github.io

-This will be the repository for my personal website and portfolio.
+## Introduction
-This will be a work in progress as I learn more advanced CSS and JS to make it look and function better.
+This the repository for my personal website to display my porfolio.
+It will be a work in progress as I practice more css to design it to look better.